Please note that Tapas no longer supports Internet Explorer.

 If his grief were simply him getting intoxicated on “being someone who lost a classmate,” this would be easier.
 I could just pretend to sympathize and show him out at an appropriate moment.

 Qasim lowered his gaze slightly.
-He seemed to be struggling with what and how to say.
-Come to think of it, there was a live-action adaptation a few years ago of that movie with the troubled young lion.
+He seemed to be struggling with what to say and how to say it.
+Come to think of it, there was a live-action adaptation a few years ago of that movie about the young lion who got caught up in trouble.

 As if to pull me back from my wandering thoughts, Qasim slowly began to speak.

-"He didn't seem to notice, but I actually saw Alan occasionally after graduation.
-We both went to the same university, and especially in the first year, our campuses overlapped quite a bit."
+“He didn't seem to notice, but I actually saw Alan occasionally after graduation.
+We both went to the same university, and especially in the first year, our paths crossed quite a bit.”

 “So you were paying more attention to him than Alan realized?”